Economic Evaluation of International Commercial Law Reform

-This project seeks to develop standards for the economic assessment of international commercial law reform (ICLR).
+This project seeks to develop standards and guidance on how to evaluate ex ante the economic impact of international commercial law reforms (EE ICLR).

-Economic benefits, whether micro, macro, or developmental, are usually stated to be the central and driving objective of, and justification for ICLR.
-Yet the evidence of such benefits, the characteristics of law reform needed to produce such benefits, the data and methodology to establish such benefits (the core EA elements), inter alia, has not yet been subject to systematic academic work.
+Economic gains, whether micro, macro, or developmental, are usually stated to be the central and driving objective of, and justification for ICLR.
+Yet the evidence of such gains, the characteristics of law reform needed to produce such gains, the data and methodology to establish such gains (the core EE elements), inter alia, has not yet been subject to systematic academic work.
 There are few, if any, agreed international principles, standards, or parameters for assessing economic benefits in this context.

 The project has three main objectives: